LacunaSoftware/docs/docs.en-us/articles/signer/on-premises/settings.md

 * **EnableSignatureValidationWhenGeneratingManifest** (v1.63.0): if `true`, whenever a signature manifest is generated, the associated signed document will have its signatures validated.
 This is disabled by default because of performance implications.

+* **AllowUserInfoUpdateBySubscription** (v.1.64.0): if `true`, users created when you create a document or when adding a user to a subscription will be able to have their information updated by administrators of that subscription.

 <a name="billing-settings" />
 ###  *Billing* Settings (v1.40.0)